NixOS/nixpkgs/doc/build-helpers/images/dockertools.section.md

 `diskSize` (Number; _optional_)

-: Controls the disk size (in megabytes) of the VM used to merge the layers of `fromImage`.
+: Controls the disk size (in megabytes) of the VM used to unpack the image.

   _Default value:_ 1024.